3 Check your knowledge quiz

 Complete the following timesheet.
 You cannot use a calculator for this question.

-Office Documents - Customer Records
+Office Documents - Emails

 Workplace documents include: customer records, letters, memos or memoranda, and emails.
 In order to communicate effectively in the workplace it is essential that written documents are clear, concise and correct.